-The procedure for resolution of conflicts of interest with significant shareholders is stipulated in article 33 of the Regulations of the Board of Directors, according to which any operation between the Company and a significant shareholder "is subject to the approval of the Board of Directors or the General Shareholders Meeting following a report from the Audit and Compliance Committee and in the terms established by law."
+The procedure for resolution of conflicts of interest with significant shareholders is set forth in article 33 of the Regulations of the Board of Directors, according to which any operation between the Company and a significant shareholder "is subject to the approval of the Board of Directors or the General Shareholders' Meeting, after receiving a report from the Audit, Compliance and Related Party Transactions Committee, in the terms established by law."

-The cited articled states that if the previous transactions fall within the ordinary course of business and are of a regular or recurring nature, "a generic and prior authorization of the line of transactions by the Board of Directors will suffice."
+The cited article states that if the previous transactions fall within the ordinary course of business and are of a regular or recurring nature, "a general and prior authorization of the line of transactions by the Board of Directors will suffice."

-In any case, "transactions must be made in market conditions and in observance of the principle of equal treatment of shareholders."
+In any case, "the transactions must be performed in market conditions and with respect for the principle of equal treatment of shareholders."